gupta-navya/ENGG1340-GROUP-150-PROJECT/README.md

 connecting bones, each game is designed to test your speed, strategy and loyalty!
 With 8 mini games of varying difficulty levels, you can immerse yourself in a vibrant world brimming with excitement, where every level brings new obstacles to overcome and treasures to sniff out.
-From fast-paced action to brain-teasing puzzles, PawQuest offers something for every type of player.
+From fast-paced action to brain-teasing puzzles, Doggie Day Care offers something for every type of player.
 Get ready bark,bounce, and wag your way through an unforgettable dogventure!

 There are 8 unique mini games containing different levels of difficulties.